nevesmarcio/microm/README.md

 # next step is to upgrade libgdx

 2016-09-01
-# important code changes to resolve the problems that appeared after upgrading to libgdx 1.0.0
+# upgrading to libgdx 1.0.1 :: important code changes to resolve the problems that appeared
     1) scene2d.ui - http://www.badlogicgames.com/wordpress/?p=3322
     2) vector3 scl and not mul
     3) changed method signature on Box2D World#getBodies and World#getJoints, pass in an Array to fill